davidosemwegie/powerballapi/README.md

 ## API Documentation

-The body of end post request should contain the **Ticket** object that looks like this:
+The body of the post request should contain the **Ticket** object that looks like this:
 ```json
 {
   "date": "2019-04-20",